Cybersecurity Trend: Remote Work Continues to Reshape Hiring Geography

 Certification and training providers have adapted to remote delivery.
 ISC2, CompTIA, ISACA, and SANS all offer remote proctored exams and virtual training.
 This accessibility further supports the trend of geographically distributed cybersecurity careers.

 The 2024-2027 outlook suggests that remote work percentages will stabilize between 25-35% for cybersecurity roles, with hybrid arrangements becoming the most common model.
 Fully on-site requirements will remain for roles with physical security obligations (SOC operations, classified environments, OT security).
 Fully remote will remain accessible for knowledge-work roles at companies that have committed to distributed-first cultures.
+The practical negotiation advice I give candidates: ask directly about the company's remote policy history before accepting an offer.
+A firm that went fully remote in 2020, then forced return-to-office in 2023, then loosened again in 2024 is signaling volatility.
+A firm that has held a consistent hybrid or remote policy for three years is far more likely to keep it.

 Verifiable Predictions